awslabs/service-workbench-on-aws/scripts/load-test-workspaces/README.md

 Run this command : `node load-test.js create --count 50 --platform sagemaker-1 --config sagemaker__small`

 Once you should see the statusCode of the response to your calls to the API.
 Then, wait a few minutes until the instances are COMPLETED.
-You can monitor their status by connecting on the web interface of your version of Service-Workbench-On-Aws.
+You can monitor their status by connecting on the web interface of your version of the solution.

 #### Terminate all the test workspaces available: